Let us Persevere in Pray!

 On this seventeenth Sunday of ordinary time, the Church draws our attention to the need to always turn to God in prayers in all circumstances of life.
 She reminds us that prayer is the key to unlock and enter the heart of God.
 Today, Christ himself gives us this key to success.
 He teaches us how to pray, as well as encourages us to pray without ceasing.

-Abraham teaches we that we have a duty to intercede for others in prayers.
+Abraham teaches us that we have a duty to intercede for others in prayers.
 We must not under estimate the power of prayer of intercession.
 There is a saying that: “God governs the world, while prayer governs God.”
 Through our intercession, God can save the righteous, heal the sick, and save those in all types of danger.
 It does not matter how far they are from us, because distance is not a barrier for God to hear us or act on our behalf.

 Today’s gospel is an explicit call to pray.
 The wise disciple humbly implored Christ: “Lord teach us how to pray.”
 He is like the man who says: “Do not give me fish!
 Rather, teach me how to fish.”
 Today Christ prayed, and also taught us how to pray.
 Our Lord’s Prayer has been the subject of unnecessary debate.
 This is because, some have argued that it is not a prayer itself, but a model of how to pray.
-There is no need for this argument because through this prayer, mountains have been moved, and lives have been transformed.
+There is no need for this argument.
+This is because through this prayer, mountains have been moved, and lives have been transformed.

 Today, Jesus thought us that prayer is a necessary tool for us.
 All we need is to be persistent, patient, and humble.
 It is quiet unfortunate that most of us do not tarry and travail in prayer, yet we want mountains to be moved on our behalf.
 The reason is simple, we have lost faith in prayer and consequently in God.